CortexIntelligentAutomation/docs/content/en/docs/2023.11/Reference/Blocks/Text/find-text/find-text-block.md

 ***

-### Find the nth occurrence that matches the regex in Text To Find
+### Find the specified Occurrence that matches the regex in Text To Find

 This example will find the first occurrence of text that match the regex `"^The"` from `"The quick brown fox jumps over the lazy dog"`.